mmlacak/crochess/README.md

 ## License

-This project is licensed under the BSD 3-clause, modified license, see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version, see the [LICENSE](LICENSE), [COPYING](COPYING) file for details.

 The book is published as Public Domain work, see [Wikipedia on public domain](https://en.wikipedia.org/wiki/Public_domain)